3C277.1 e-MERLIN workshop: Part 1 - Calibration

 (time=2015/05/06/06:32:26.5 field=0 spw=0 chan=0)

-Here, there are very few, predictable failures.
-If there were many or unexpected failures, investigate - perhaps there are unflagged bad data, or pre-calibration has not been applied, or an inappropriate solution interval was used.
+Here, there are very few predictable failures.
+If there are many or unexpected failures, investigate - perhaps there are unflagged bad data, pre-calibration has not been applied, or an inappropriate solution interval has been used.

-Plot the solutions, separately for L and R for clarity:
+Next, we can plot the solutions separately for L and R to enhance clarity:

 plotms(vis='calsources.p1',